F0x06/elphel-parallel-processing/README.md

       Usage: bin/stitching <Source directory> <Destination Directory> [ <Black point> <White point> <Quality> <Output_script> ]

 - When no output file is specified, parallel is run immediately
-- You can run the generated file (again), arguments are passed to GNU parallel (or you can use the PARALLEL environment variable).
+- You can run the generated file (again), arguments are passed to GNU parallel (or you can use the PARALLEL environment variable), eg: "--resume".

 #### Timestamps checker